About the Festival

 Interpreters: Sign Language interpreters will be posted at each Welcome Center and various locations around campus.
 They will be wearing T-shirts marked “Interpreter.”
 In addition, the main stages will have interpreters for all performances.

 Children’s Activities: Many of the exhibits are kid friendly and parents with children of all ages have reported enjoying their visit to Imagine RIT.
-Access to the inflatables will be available to visitors free of charge.
+Children ages 6-15 may enjoy playing Imagine Your Future.

 Food: RIT’s dining facilities will be open to the public, in addition to various food tents that will be set up across campus.